 The original Origin bifolding door, now called the OB-72 has remained one of the best-selling and best-known folding sliding doors on the market.
-Now Origin has a brand new and additional model the OB-49.
-Modern, slimmer and also providing some of the thinnest French doors and single residential doors on the market.
+The OB-49 is the slimmer offering available from Origin with fantastic styling, product quality and even thinner at the all-important door mullions.
 We carry out a full Origin OB-49 bifolding door review, telling you everything you need to know about this latest folding sliding door.

 Origin OB-49 bifolding door review.

-Some of the best bifolding doors on the market remain unchanged over the years.
-The Schuco ASS70, Reynaers folding doors, Centor, Solarlux and others all offer great propositions for a new folding door in the home.
-Sunflex has the mid-range SF55 model, which is another excellent proposition, made in Germany and also high tech and slim.
+Some of the best bifolding doors on the market have remained unchanged over the years.
+The Schuco ASS70, Reynaers folding doors, Centor, Solarlux and others all continue to offer great propositions for a new folding door in the home.
+Sunflex has the mid-range SF55 model, which is another excellent proposition, made in Germany and also high-tech and slim.
 However, the market has changed when it comes to new patio doors for the home.
 Sliding doors are back and as popular as a bifold.
 Steel replacement systems are very on-trend.
 So what does the new Origin OB-49 bifolding door offer as a proposition compared to some of the already excellent brands on the market?
 We’ve picked out four good reasons to consider the latest Origin product as part of your home renovation project.

 Thin bifolding door sightlines.